phel-lang/phel-lang.org/content/documentation/basic-types.md

 ## Numbers

-Numbers in Phel are equivalent to numbers in PHP.
-Next to decimal and float numbers, the reader also supports binary, octal and hexadecimal number formats.
+Phel supports integers and floating-point numbers.
+Both use the underlying PHP implementation.
+Integers can be specified in decimal (base 10), hexadecimal (base 16), octal (base 8) and binary (base 2) notations.
 Binary, octal and hexadecimal formats may contain underscores (`_`) between digits for better readability.

 ```phel
 1337 # integer